Study Medicine in Top Universities

 Other visa types

-The H-1B visa is available to graduates of foreign medical schools who have passed the necessary examinations, have a license or other authorization required by the state of practice, and have an unrestricted license to practice medicine or have graduated from a foreign or U.S. medical school.
+The H-1B visa is available to graduates of foreign medical schools who have cleared the necessary requirements, , have a license or other authorization required by the state of practice, and have an unrestricted license to practice medicine or have graduated from a foreign or U.S. medical school.

 Learn more about visas and immigration at the U.S. Citizenship and Immigration Services.

-An immigrant visa (also known as a green card or permanent resident status) permits a foreign citizen to permanently remain in the U.S.
+An immigrant visa (also known as a green card or permanent resident status) authorizes a foreign citizen to permanently remain in the U.S.

 A lawful permanent resident (LPR) has the right to become a naturalized U.S. citizen after living in the United States for 3 to 5 years.

-The applicant must not fall into any of the categories of aliens deemed inadmissible by law:
+The applicant must not fall into any of the categories deemed inadmissible by law:

 Read about the AMA's efforts: